pancho-dev/pancho-dev/content/posts/multinode-k8s-ignite-k3s.md

 fa96691aabac2a3f	weaveworks/ignite-ubuntu:latest	weaveworks/ignite-kernel:4.19.47	6.0 GB	1	2.0 GB	6m23s ago	Up 6m23s	10.61.0.4, 127.0.0.1, ::1		worker2
 ```

-From this command we will ned the `master` node IP which in this case is `10.61.0.2`
+From this command we will need the `master` node IP which in this case is `10.61.0.2`

 ## Install Master